YanliWang2021/SbeNet-for-Defect-Detection/README.md

 This repository is the offical implementation of Two-stage Deep Neural Network with Joint Loss and Multi-level Representations for Defect Detection.
 Up to now, we have uploaded the code and the pre-trained model.

 ## 2. Note
 1. Due to the size of the dataset, we will provide the method of obtaining the dataset as soon as possible.
-If you need to run the code before we provide dataset obtaining way, please construct the Data folder as `DataStructure.txt`.
+To reproduce the results in our paper, please construct the Data folder indicated in `DataStructure.txt`.
 2. For compatibility reasons, the code is recommended to be run under Linux environment.

 ## 3. Usage